phpro/grumphp/doc/installation/exotic.md

 ## Changing paths by using environment variables

+**Highest priority**: Environment variables will always be used when available.

 You can set one or multiple of the environment variables below.
 Paths can be absolute or relative against current working directory.